 Moreover, Plum Creek has the Energy and Natural Resources

-focus on opportunities for oil and natural gas production, rock and
+on opportunities for oil and natural gas production, rock and

 mineral extraction, wind power and communication and transportation